Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 Because we are installing the router packages along with the OS, we *also* need to configure these packages at the same time we configure the OS itself.
 The first line here tells Nix not to use normal networking management on the `wlan0` device.
-This is beacuse we'll be managing it as a WAP ourselves.
+This is because we'll be managing it as a WAP ourselves.

 The remaining lines configure the access point, including the SSID and password for the wireless network.

-### Set up aireless static IP address
+### Set up wireless static IP address

 ```nix
 networking.interfaces.wlan0.ip4 = lib.mkOverride 0 [ ];